 Our institutions allow participation in many faculty development workshops to academic partners and spouses of employees.
 Some campuses offer programs that are open to those from other institutions.

-In the neighborhood of the Pioneer Valley of western Massachusetts (home to the Five College consortium), as part of ACN services, Five Colleges, Incorporated also operates a listserv on which deans and HR directors share resumes of job-seeking partners and spouses.
+In the neighborhood of the Pioneer Valley of western Massachusetts (home to the Five College consortium), as part of ACN services, Five Colleges, Incorporated also manages a Google Group on which deans and HR directors share resumes of job-seeking partners and spouses.